 They put in all the hard work – and oftentimes went through absolutely fucking hell – so that you wouldn’t have to.

-They’re the guideposts that mark a safe path for you to travel; the lighthouse for you to steer your ship towards as you sail through the rough & sometimes terrifying waters of your self-improvement journey.
+They’re the guideposts that mark a safe path for you to travel; the lighthouse for you to steer your ship towards as you sail through the rough & often terrifying waters of your self-improvement journey.

 You’re supposed to listen to your idols’ message and learn from their mistakes, then go out and do a better job than they did.
-You’re supposed to avoid the traps they fell into, and improve upon their body work.
-You’re supposed to at first become them, and then become a better version of them – an Idol v2.0.
+You’re supposed to avoid the traps they fell into, and improve upon their body of work.
+You’re supposed to at first become them, and then later become a better version of them – an Idol v2.0.
 You’d be dishonouring them if you only ever matched them, given all the wisdom they’ve instilled upon you.
 It’d be a failure to launch.

 You have their entire body of work to comb through, a roadmap of how they got from their starting point at the very bottom of the mountain all the way up to their current position perched atop the peak.
 You can see what they did right, where they misstepped, what they could have done better.
 You can use that to plan out your own path; a path that’ll take you far beyond where they had the time and the energy to go.
 It’s all laid out for you in glorious detail with the added benefit of their 20/20 hindsight vision & newfound maturity and wisdom – so don’t waste it.